neilr8133/microservice_demo1/README.md

 		(venv) $ http localhost:8010/ask_a_minion/v1/time
 		(venv) $ http localhost:8010/ask_a_minion/v1/time?delay=15

 The delay is measured in seconds.

-The response will be a JSON object similar to the following:
+After waiting for any timeout, querying the UUID with `/query/<uuid>` will return a JSON-formatted string similar to the following:

 		{
 			"destination": null,